-Ask any marketer and you will hear horror stories about how most of them have faced similar situation.
+Ask any marketer and you will hear horror stories about how most of them have faced a similar situation.
 Even the campaigns that seem to have been set up perfectly sometimes just fail to yield the desired effects.

 Setting up a Google Ads campaign is easy, however optimizing it to get the desired results is often not a cakewalk.
-To set up a campaign, you have to choose the right campaign type from and follow one of the step-by-step guides that are easily available on the internet.
+To set up a campaign, you have to choose the right campaign type and follow one of the step-by-step guides that are easily available on the internet.

 But what happens if the campaign doesn’t perform after that?